PaloAltoNetworks/pan-os-python/docs/userid.rst

 To simplify administration, you can configure one firewall to be the redistribution firewall that collects all the mapping information and shares it with other firewalls.
-You configure the receiving firewalls to retrieve the mapping information from the redistribution firewall; they don’t need to communicate directly with domain servers.
+You configure the receiving firewalls to retrieve the mapping information from the redistribution firewall.

 .. image:: _static/userid_distribution.png